Skip to main content

-4. Once state-sync transaction on Heimdall has been included in a block, it is added to pending state-sync list.
+3. Once the transaction is included in a Heimdall block, it is added to the pending state-sync list.

-5. After every sprint on bor, the Bor node fetches the pending state-sync events from Heimdall via an API call.
+4. After every sprint on Bor (currently 16 blocks), the Bor node fetches pending state-sync records from Heimdall via API.

 contract StateSender {